chiragsakhuja/lc3tools/README.md

 # lc3tools [![Build Status](https://travis-ci.org/chiragsakhuja/lc3tools.svg?branch=master)](https://travis-ci.org/chiragsakhuja/lc3tools)
-`lc3tools` is a set of tools to build code for and simulator the LC-3 system described in *Introduction to Computing* by Dr. Yale Patt and Dr. Sanjay Patel.
+`lc3tools` is a set of tools to build code for and simulate the LC-3 system described in *Introduction to Computing* by Dr. Yale Patt and Dr. Sanjay Patel.
 The motivation behind creating a new set of tools is to address the following pitfalls of the existing tools.
-* Lack of consistent cross-platform and behavior.
+* Lack of consistent cross-platform tools and behavior.
-* Lack of any available simulator on macOS, lack of GUI on Linux, and lack of command line tools on Windows.
+* Lack of any available simulator on macOS, lack of a GUI on Linux, and lack of command line tools on Windows.
-* Missing source code.
+* Lack of available source code.
 * Ad-hoc grading system built on top of parsing output and without real support for interrupts.

 `lc3tools` is open-source and requires only cross-platform (i.e. Windows, macOS, and Linux) development tools to build.